aws/amazon-cloudwatch-agent/test/integration/README.md

 # Run integration tests from your local machine

 > This workflow  runs a single integration test from the local machine.
-It is a convenient alternate runtime to GitHub actions, but is limited to just one test at a time.
+It is a convenient alternate to GitHub actions; however, the limitation is that only one test can be run at a time.

 ### Setup
 1. `aws configure`